 Hyperkalemia can develop after a large amount of potassium is released from the cells.
 The rapid movement of potassium from cells into blood can overwhelm the kidneys and result in life-threatening hyperkalemia.

 For moderate to severe hyperkalemia, the potassium level must be reduced immediately.
-Calcium is given intravenously to protect the heart but does not lower the potassium level.
-Then insulin and glucose are given.
-They move potassium from blood into cells, thus lowering the potassium level in blood.
+Doctors monitor the heart continuously during treatment.
+Calcium is given intravenously to protect the heart, but calcium does not lower the potassium level.
+Then insulin and glucose are given, which move potassium from blood into cells, thus lowering the potassium level in blood.
 Albuterol (used mainly to treat asthma) may be given to help lower the potassium level.
 It is inhaled.

-If these measures do not work or if people have kidney failure, dialysis may be necessary to remove the excess potassium.
+If these measures do not work or if people have kidney failure, dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+There are a number of reasons... read more may be necessary to remove the excess potassium.